am791/API_Based_UserManagementSystem/README.md

 - User Management System developed on API Based.

 ***Required Functionalities***
-- Develop a screen to display existing users and delete the selected user.
+- Develop a screen to display existing users and delete a current user by using email id.
 - Develop a screen to add new user.

 ## APIs for above requirements